Ihaveplayedthesegamesbefore/Follow.js_for_PLAYCANVAS/README.md

 > To use this script, firstly apply the script to an entity (e.g, use a cube to make this easy)
 > After, you should check the inspector , where you can select which entity you want the object to follow (e.g, your player entity)
 > Test by running the scene, all good?, Continue to the next step!
 > You might have seen a box inside of your picked entity, so do not fret; that was the pseudo-camera.
 To avoid this, please disable the rendering of your selected entity.
-You should only be seeing the cube.
+You should only be seeing the cube(i.e the pseudo-camera)
 > Once done, run and test the scene!, Only seeing the cube?, You nailed it!

 > **HOW TO GET YOUR IMPORTED MODEL FOLLOWING YOU**